JuliaTelecom/TempestSDR.jl/README.md

 Screen are connected to devices by cables, often HDMI or VGA.
 This can lead to an unwanted emission of the image signal through electromagnetic wave.
 A passive listener can retrieve the image signal without be in the same room of the targeted PC !

-A simple Video example !
+A simple Video example done without any modification of the eavesdropped PC!

 ![](https://github.com/JuliaTelecom/TempestSDR.jl/assets/45641052/bcc598e9-a9f4-496c-b54e-30f5e6dbd74e)